You’ve found the perfect new person to fill a role. So, what now?

 Start with culture.

 “Joining a new company is akin to an organ transplant — and you’re the new organ.
-If you’re not thoughtful in adapting to the new situation, you could end up being attacked by the organizational immune system and rejected,” writes Watkins.
+If you’re not thoughtful in adapting to the new situation, you could end up being attacked by the organisational immune system and rejected,” writes Watkins.

 Set up key meetings.